Canon M vs Olympus E-300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M and Olympus Evolt E-300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Canon M and the E-300 have been discontinued, but can regularly be found used on eBay.
+Both the Canon M and the E-300 have been discontinued, but can regularly be found used on ebay.
 The E-300 was replaced by the Olympus E-330, while the Canon M was followed by the Canon EOS M3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the Canon M and E-300 can be found, respectively, in the Canon M Manual (free pdf) or the online Olympus E-300 Manual.

 So what conclusions can be drawn?
 Is the Canon M better than the Olympus E-300 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.